-- EASY TO FOLLOW RULES: An engaging game with easy to follow rules, Qwirkle is great for younger players.
-The rules of the game are basic: Simply build lines by matching tiles based on either color or shape, and score points for doing so.
-However, the ability to build complex combinations will keep children interested and engaged, and challenge them mentally
+- Easy to learn: An engaging game with easy to follow rules, Qwirkle is great for younger players while still challenging them mentally.
+Simply build lines by matching tiles based on either color or shape, and score points as you go

-- FAMILY FAVORITE: Qwirkle is a fantastic game for families, as it can involve a wide range of ages, from children to adults.
-It only takes a few moments to explain, so new players such as extended family or your child's play dates can jump right in and play
+- Family favorite: Qwirkle is a fantastic game for families, as it can involve a wide range of ages, from children to adults.
+It only takes a few moments to explain, so new players, like extended family or your child's friends, can jump right in

 - What you get - The game includes 1 game board, 4 movers, 4 mover bases, 1 spinner, 1 ferry tile, 10 magnifying glass tokens, 6 food tiles, 30 goldbug cards, 1 sand timer, and instructions

 - Fun play experience - Eye Found It is a ton of fun for 2-4 players and makes a great gift for kids and families.
 It's a cooperative game for preschoolers where you race across Busytown along a game board that's more than 6 feet long